Our Spiritual Strength

 Just as we each need to take care of our physical bodies, we also need to take care of our spiritual ones.
 Though we so often tend to forget about them, our spiritual bodies need just as much nourishment and care as our physical ones do.
 To help keep our spiritual selves strong, here are a few things we should make time for throughout the semester:

-- Time alone with God -- Even just a few minutes spent acknowledging God as Your Lord and Savior can make all the difference in your day.
+Even just a few minutes spent acknowledging God as your Lord and Savior can make all the difference in your day.